openenclave/openenclave/tests/README.md

 ```

 This builds and runs all the tests.
-For libcxx & libcxxthrd a small subset is
+For libcxx a small subset is the default,
-the default, the complete one is very slow to build and run.
-To enable the full
+the complete one is very slow to build and run.
+To enable the full set,
-set, set the ENABLE_FULL_LIBCXX_TESTS cmake variable as follows:
+set the ENABLE_FULL_LIBCXX_TESTS cmake variable as follows:

 ```
 build$ cmake .. -DENABLE_FULL_LIBCXX_TESTS=1